bu-ist/edx-sql-grader/README.md

 - database -- The name of the database to run the queries against.
 - grader -- Grader to use (mysql|sqlite).
 Optional.
 Defaults to "mysql".
 - filename -- Filename to use for uploaded results.
 Optional.
 Defaults to "results.csv".
+- row_limit -- Limit the number of rows rendered in the HTML results table.
+Full results can be found in CSV.
+Optional.
+Defaults to "None".

 ## Resources